 - Logic of computation and information (G. Primiero)

 - Advanced Logic (H. Hosni)

 Detailed information about the course contents can be found here.

 We also deliver a regular PhD intensive course on Topics in Logic, Uncertainty and Computation for the PhD degree in The Human Mind and Its Explanations: Language, Brain and Reasoning.
-The 2021 edition of the course is available from our YouTube channel.
+The 2024 edition will take place in January and will focus on Reasoning under uncertainty.